-- Using the school's ICT facilities to breach intellectual property rights or copyright - Using the school's ICT facilities to bully or harass someone else, or to promote unlawful discrimination - Breaching the school's policies or procedures - Any illegal conduct, or statements which are deemed to be advocating illegal activity - Online gambling, inappropriate advertising, phishing and/or financial scams - Accessing, creating, storing, linking to or sending material that is pornographic, offensive, obscene or otherwise inappropriate or harmful - Consensual and non-consensual sharing of nude and semi-nude images and/or videos and/or livestreams - Activity which defames or disparages the school, or risks bringing the school into disrepute - Sharing confidential information about the school, its Students, or other members of the school community - Connecting any device to the school's ICT network without approval from authorised personnel - Setting up any software, applications or web services on the school's network without approval by authorised personnel, or creating or using any programme, tool or item of software designed to interfere with the functioning of the school's ICT facilities, accounts or data - Gaining, or attempting to gain, access to restricted areas of the network, or to any passwordprotected information, without approval from authorised personnel - Allowing, encouraging or enabling others to gain (or attempt to gain) unauthorised access to the school's ICT facilities - Causing intentional damage to the school's ICT facilities - Removing, deleting or disposing of the school's ICT equipment, systems, programmes or information without permission from authorised personnel - Causing a data breach by accessing, modifying, or sharing data (including personal data) to which a user is not permitted by authorised personnel to have access, or without authorisation - Using inappropriate or offensive language - Promoting a private business, unless that business is directly related to the school - Using websites or mechanisms to bypass the school's filtering or monitoring mechanisms
+- Using the school's ICT facilities to breach intellectual property rights or copyright - Using the school's ICT facilities to bully or harass someone else, or to promote unlawful discrimination - Breaching the school's policies or procedures - Any illegal conduct, or statements which are deemed to be advocating illegal activity - Online gambling, inappropriate advertising, phishing and/or financial scams - Accessing, creating, storing, linking to or sending material that is pornographic, offensive, obscene or otherwise inappropriate or harmful - Consensual and non-consensual sharing of nude and semi-nude images and/or videos and/or livestreams - Activity which defames or disparages the school, or risks bringing the school into disrepute - Sharing confidential information about the school, its Students, or other members of the school community - Connecting any device to the school's ICT network without approval from authorised personnel - Setting up any software, applications or web services on the school's network without approval by authorised personnel, or creating or using any programme, tool or item of software designed to interfere with the functioning of the school's ICT facilities, accounts or data - Gaining, or attempting to gain, access to restricted areas of the network, or to any password-protected information, without approval from authorised personnel - Allowing, encouraging or enabling others to gain (or attempt to gain) unauthorised access to the school's ICT facilities - Causing intentional damage to the school's ICT facilities - Removing, deleting or disposing of the school's ICT equipment, systems, programmes or information without permission from authorised personnel - Causing a data breach by accessing, modifying, or sharing data (including personal data) to which a user is not permitted by authorised personnel to have access, or without authorisation - Using inappropriate or offensive language - > Promoting a private business, unless that business is directly related to the school - Using websites or mechanisms to bypass the school's filtering or monitoring mechanisms

-- Engaging in content or conduct that is radicalised, extremist, racist, antisemitic or discriminatory in any other way - Storing of data on a personal cloud (Dropbox, Google Drive, etc) without an exception being granted in 4.1 - Writing or storing of data to unencrypted memory sticks. - Using AI tools and generative Large Language Model (such as ChatGPT and Google Bard), with the exception of staff using Chat AI modules, providing they are not uploading personal information and are verifying the information the AI is providing: - o During assessments, including internal and external assessments, and coursework - To write their homework or class assignments, where AI-generated text or imagery is presented as their own work
+- Engaging in content or conduct that is radicalised, extremist, racist, antisemitic or discriminatory in any other way - Storing of data on a personal cloud (Dropbox, Google Drive, etc) without an exception being granted in 4.1 - Writing or storing of data to unencrypted memory sticks. - Using AI tools and generative Large Language Model (such as ChatGPT and Google Bard), with the exception of staff using Copilot only (see section 4.1 below).